FAQs

 Brave Browser

-Brave allows you to opt into Brave Rewards, which includes privately matched ads that do not track you, and that pay you a revenue share to support the creators you like.
+Separately, Brave users can choose to opt into Brave Rewards, which includes privacy-preserving ads that do not track you, and that pay you a revenue share to support the creators you like.
+The browser-based Brave Ads can be toggled off as desired.

 Extensions face API and performance limits.
-Additionally, popular extension stores often host malicious counterfeit extensions, which have lead to millions of infected users.
+Additionally, popular extension stores often host malicious counterfeit extensions, which have led to millions of infected users.

 As mentioned above, the browser knows almost everything you do.
 It knows what sites you visit, how much time you spend on them, what you look at, what is visible “above the fold” and not occluded by opaque layers, what searches you make, what groups of tabs you open while researching major purchases, etc.